DaPBillk/LordWumpus/README.md

 This is where the madness truly starts.

-- Lynching members daily
+- Lynching members daily (There must be at least 3 members the bot can kick)
 - Wumpus has fits that if not ended quickly can delete random channels
-- Wumpus mutes those who do not help him (If you don't gather Wumpus Coins)
 - Wumpus will add Wumpus emotes
 - Wumpus will rename the server
 - Wumpus will change the server's avatar